10 Yard Sale Hacks That Everyone Needs to Know!

 Not putting price tags for garage sale items on your larger items will prompt buyers to ask you how much the item is, to which you can reply, “I don’t know…how much are you willing to spend?”

-If you let the buyer start the price bidding, you could end up with more than you were going to ask.
-This is a great strategy for furniture, tools, and electronics.
+If you let the potential buyers start the price bidding, you could end up with more than you were going to ask.
+This is an easy way to have a profitable garage sale.
+This is also a great strategy for furniture, tools, and electronics.

 If it’s a hot day, throw some bottles of water and cans of soda in a cooler and sell them for $1 a piece.